hoaproject/Central/README.md

 covered, we have defined several contract coverage criteria.

-Thus, we are able to generate unit test suites satisfying these contract coverage criteria, and thus rensuring that generated unit test suites reflect all the behavior expressed in the contract.
+Thus, we are able to generate unit test suites satisfying these contract coverage criteria, and thus ensuring that generated unit test suites reflect all the behavior expressed in the contract.

 ## Research papers